webmachinelearning/prompt-api/README.md

 const response = await session.prompt([
   {
     role: "user",
-    value: "Your compromise just made the discussion more heated.
+    content: "Your compromise just made the discussion more heated.
 The two departments drew up posters to illustrate their strategies' advantages:"
   },
   {
     role: "user",